cncf/glossary/definitions/portability.md

 ---
 title: Portability
 status: Feedback Appreciated
-category: Concept
+category: Property
 ---
 ## Portability

-### What it is
+A software characteristic, portability is a form of reusability that helps to avoid "lock-in" to certain operating environments, e.g. cloud providers, operating systems or vendors.

-Portability is a characteristic attributed to a computer program if it can be used in an operating environment, other than the one in which it was created without requiring major rework.
-A computer software application is considered portable to a new environment if the effort required to adapt it to the new environment is within reasonable limits.
+Traditionally, software is often built for specific environments (e.g. AWS or Linux).
+Portable software, on the other hand, works in different operating environments without needing major rework.
+An application is considered portable if the effort required to adapt it to a new environment is within reasonable limits.
 The phrase "to port" means to modify software and make it adaptable to work on a different computer system.

-### Problem it Addresses

-Portability is a form of reusability.
-Some kinds of software are known to be less portable than others.
-When a software is not portable then its behavior will differ across environments.
-This distinction in execution often leads to poorly functioning software: it seemingly works in one place, but is buggy when you run it somewhere else.

-### How it Helps

-Portability helps to avoid "lock-in" to certain operating environments, e.g. cloud providers, operating systems or vendors.
-It allows the users to choose from a wider range of operating environments.